Nikon D7000 vs Panasonic FZ330

 It is notable that the FZ330 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7000 does not provide wifi capability.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7000 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D7000 and FZ330 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Panasonic FZ330 Manual.

 So what is the bottom line?
 Is the Nikon D7000 better than the Panasonic FZ330 or vice versa?
 The listing below highlights the relative strengths of the two models.